michael105/minilib/minicore/udevrd/README.txt

 A slim resource friendly udevd daemon.

-Generically implemented this can be used to watch all sorts of directories recursively and change owner, group, access rights, create links, or execute actions on file creation or deletion.
+Generically implemented, the daemon could be used to watch all sorts of directories recursively and change owner, group, access rights, create links, or execute actions on file creation or deletion.